AdobeDocs/commerce-php/src/pages/development/advanced-reporting/report-xml.md

 |`alias`|Table alias|Optional|
 |`link-type`|Join type|Optional|

 The name must be the same as the table name in database.
 The `alias` attribute can be used in the same way as an alias in the SQL.
 The `link-type` attribute specifies the type of join in SQL query and can be either `INNER` or `LEFT`.

 Join conditions are described in the `<link-source>` node using the `<using>` tag.
 After rendering it is represented as the `ON` statement in an SQL query.
-`<using>` works in the same way as the filter, described below in this document.
+The `<using>` node works in the same way as the filter, described below in this document.

 ### `<attribute>`